If you received a phone call or written correspondence from EOS CCA, it is a legitimate collection agency.

 However, if EOS CCA threatens you with legal action, you’ll need to get legal representation.

-If they’re successful in getting a judgment against you, they’ll be able to garnish your wages until the debt is fully paid.
+If they’re successful in getting a judgment against you, they’ll be able to garnish your wages.
 That’s why you’ll need the services of an attorney.

 A good choice for this purpose is a credit law firm, like Lexington Law.